ValadAmoleo/sf30ac-extractor/README.md

 # sf30ac-extractor
 Extract assets from Street Fighter 30th Anniversary Collection, SNK 40th Anniversary Collection and Samurai Shodown Collection (ROMs, music, artwork, fonts, etc).

+Also converts ROM files from pre-extracted files from the SEGA AGES collection on Switch.
+Read the [Sega Ages section below](#sega-ages).

 ## Requirements
 You need to have a python 3 available somewhere